mk270/whitakers-words/english_to_latin.md

 Hyphen (-) should be is used in the dictionary only to break into two words in the parse, each recognized separately.
-Thus, book-keeper will appear in the English pharse as two words.
+Thus, book-keeper will appear in the English phrase as two words.
 But it is likely that a user looking for an accountant would search for bookkeeper, rather than book or keeper.
 The dictionary has not yet been scrubbed for this situation.